freewarelovers/contribute/README.md

-# contribute
+# Contribution Guide

-Contribution guide for all projects of the Freeware Lovers organization
+Contribution guide for all projects of the Freeware Lovers organization.